zkilling/Plex-Audiobook-Guide-25/README.md

 ### Working folders
 I have 3 working directories for my Audiobooks:
-* `~/Original` Folder where I keep the un-altered original audio Files
+* `~/Original` Folder where I keep the un-altered original audio Files before they are conveted and properly tagged.
 * `~/temp` Folder where I copy the audio files that need to be processed, this is the folder Mp3tag will open by default
 * `~/Audiobooks` Folder where I archive my properly tagged files in the proper folder structure, this is the folder I point Plex at

 > Anywhere these folders are referenced, make sure to update to your specific paths

 Best Practice: Tag your files *before* adding them to Plex.
+If you mess up you have to move the files outside the directory "scan libuary files" Then "Manage Libuary" > "Empty Trash" on your Audiobook Directory in plex.
+I recomend correcting all this outside plex so if you ever lose your plex setup you wont have to fix all your audiobooks.
 <!-- blank line -->
 ----
 <!-- blank line -->
 ### (Optional) Automatically copy untagged Audiobook files to a temp folder
 Optional: This step is only required if you want to preserve the original unedited Audiobook files.
 This is required if you are seeding torrents, for example from librivox.org.
 That said, this is a recommended step for everyone, just incase something goes horribly wrong with Mp3tag or copying files.

 <details>
 <summary>What I want to achieve with this step: (click to expand)</summary>